 The Individual Investors Act (Act 22) seeks to attract new residents to Puerto Rico by providing a total exemption from Puerto Rico income taxes on all passive income realized or accrued after such individuals become bona fide residents of Puerto Rico.
-This relocation should result in new local investments in real estate, services and other consumption products, and in capital injections to the Puerto Rico banking sector, all of which will accelerate the economy of Puerto Rico.
+This relocation should result in new local investments in real estate, services, and other consumer products, and in capital injections to the Puerto Rico banking sector, all of which will stimulate the economy of Puerto Rico.

-Tax exemptions conferred under Act 22 are valid through December 31, 2035:
+Tax exemption conferred under Act 22 are valid through December 31, 2035:

 Passive Income Exemptions

 - New Residents will enjoy a 100% tax exemption from Puerto Rico income taxes on all dividend and interest income

 - Interest and dividends that qualify as Puerto Rico source income will not be subject to federal income taxation under Section 933 of the IRS Tax Code.

 - All capital gains accrued after becoming a New Resident will be 100% exempt from Puerto Rico taxes.
 These gains will not be subject to federal taxes.